Mat0u5/LifeSeries-docs/docs/commands/detailed/claimkill.md

 ### `/claimkill`

-Submit a claim for credit on a kill.
+Submit a claim for credit on an indirect kill.

 ```
 /claimkill <player>